green pawprints

 First Aid Treatment for Dog Nosebleeding

-Pack the nose with ice cold tissues or ice chips.
-Or you can even put a bag of frozen beans on the nose.
+Put an ice pack or even a bag of frozen beans on the dog's muzzle.

 Also, keep the dog's head elevated if possible.